-Long Lane is a blue-collar town, with 42.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Long Lane, you'll notice that it is more blue-collar than most other communities in America.
+42.58% of Long Lane’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Long Lane is a town of construction workers and builders, managers, and transportation and shipping workers.
 There are especially a lot of people living in Long Lane who work in management occupations (21.66%), sales jobs (9.02%), and healthcare (6.56%).

 Long Lane’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.